OpenNebula/addon-storpool/README.md

     1. Stop all opennebula services
     2. Upgrade the opennebula packages.
 But do not reconfigure anything yet
     3. Upgrade the addon (checkout/clone latest from github and run _AUTOCONF=1 bash install.sh_)
-    4. Follow the addon configuration chapter in README.md to (re)configure the deriver
+    4. Follow the addon configuration chapter in README.md to (re)configure the driver
     5. Continue (re)configuring OpenNebula following the upstream docs

 * After upgrade please run misc/tagVolumes.sh to update/apply the common tags for volumes/snapshots